llvm/llvm-project/llvm/docs/XRay.rst

 - Instrumenting your C/C++/Objective-C/Objective-C++ application.
 - Generating LLVM IR with the correct function attributes.

-The rest of this section covers these main ways and later on how to customise what XRay does in an XRay-instrumented binary.
+The rest of this section covers these main ways and later on how to customize what XRay does in an XRay-instrumented binary.

 Instrumenting your C/C++/Objective-C Application